 In the air raid shelter there is only room for 1 person or 1 group at a time.
 You can see when the air raid shelter experience has ended on the digital screen above the door.
 Give visitors who exit the air raid shelter the space to pass you with the appropriate distance.
 Are there no visitors coming out of the air raid shelter?
 Then you can see if the space is already empty and, if so, take a seat yourself.

 At the scale model of Operation Market Garden you can sit on one of the designated benches that are free and are not taped off.
 Here too, 1 person per bench or a maximum of 2 people from 1 group per bench.
 Does your household consist of more than 2 people?
 Then we ask you to split up.

 At the museum café we currently have room for 40 visitors at the same time.
 We kindly request you to wait in front of the counter/ cash register in one of the waiting areas indicated by lines on the floor.
 You can then take a seat at one of the indicated tables in the cafe.
 Again, a maximum of 1 person or 1 group per table applies.
 A maximum of 4 people from 1 group at 1 table are allowed.
 Does your group consist of more than 4 people?
 Then we kindly ask you to split up.
-At this moment we have an adapted offer and we temporarily do not serve sandwiches, soup or apple pie.
+At this moment we have an adapted offer.
 The outside terrace is closed and not open to the public.
 You can only pay by card at the cash register of the museum café, we do not accept cash.

 If you want to buy an item from the museum gift shop, you can go to the cash register.
 A drawn section with footprints on the ground indicates where you can stand.
 A maximum of 1 person or a maximum of 2 people from 1 group are allowed in this section.
 If the section is occupied, we ask you to wait at an appropriate distance until the cash register is free again.
 You can only pay by card at the cash register of the museum shop, cash is not accepted.